cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

   }

   // originalFn is the existing `visit` command that need to call
-  // and it will receive whatever you pass in here originalFn(url, options)
+  // and it will receive whatever you pass in here.
+  //
+  // make sure to add a return here! return originalFn(url, options)
 })
 ```